 The story goes that on St. Bartholomew's Day in 1459, Vlad the Impaler had 30,000 of the merchants and nobles of the Transylvanian city of Brasov impaled on stakes.
 The 15th-century prince preferred this cruel and horrible death above all others — a notoriety that many believe became the inspiration for Bram Stoker's vampire classic, "Dracula."

-that on that dreadful holiday, to fully enjoy his work, he had a great feast set up in the middle of the impaled bodies and invited his most loyal subjects to dine with him.
+The legend continues that on that dreadful holiday, to fully enjoy his work, he had a great feast set up in the middle of the impaled bodies and invited his most loyal subjects to dine with him.
 When he noticed one of these "boyars" holding his nose to avoid the stench, he ordered him impaled on a stake higher than all the others "so that he might be above the stench."

 Not the kind of guy you want to publicly admit to having in the family tree — but Prince Charles, who has traced his roots back to the original vamp, is using the link as a way to connect with the people of Transylvania.
 The 62-year-old royal has joined a new campaign to save some of the last untouched wilderness areas in Europe, 65 percent of which is in Romania and under threat from logging and development.